mlampros/RandomSearchR/README.md

 UPDATED : 23-05-2016 [ I added tests and code-coverage ]

 UPDATED : 13-09-2016 [ I replaced the *resampling_methods* function with the *repeated_resampling* function ]

+UPDATED : 23-12-2017 [ I modified the xgboost-predict function due to an error ]